AmbientRun/Ambient/docs/src/reference/animations.md

 The clip will remain loaded as long as the object survives.

+### Retargeting

+It's possible to play an animation that was made for one character on another character.
+To make it look right, you might need to use retargeting though.
+Try setting retargeting on the `PlayClipFromUrlNode`.

 ### Animation nodes lifetimes and ownership

 The animation player and nodes all live in the ECS, and the `AnimationPlayer` and `PlayClipFromUrlNode` etc.